ekkondela/wimea-ict-pla/README.md

 The idea is to investigate if using ad-hoc networking between a couple of intermittently available cellular links will yield a better data delivery rate than using any one of these links.

 # setup
-The sensor network gateway incorporates a Linux based script (pla_mean_modal.sh), which consists of the proposed statistical mean model as described below.
+The sensor network gateway incorporates a Linux based script (pla_mean_modal.sh), which consists of the statistical mean model.
-Cellular modem should be inserted and network ports shoul be notified.
+The cellular modem should be first inserted and the network ports should be detected and identified.

 # start-up
 To start to collect RSSI values and predict the quality of the available cellular link, the script is executed by